felias-fogg/dw-link/docs/manual.md

 ### 5.1 Installing avr-gdb

-Unfortunately, the debugger is not any longer part of the toolchain integrated into the Arduino IDE.
-This means, you have to download and install it by yourself:
+Unfortunately, the debugger is no longer part of the toolchain integrated into the Arduino IDE.
+This means you have to download and install it by yourself:

 * macOS: Use [**homebrew**](https://brew.sh/index_de) to install it: